Shared schema: when to use and when not to

 The OpenOrder schema references the User schema, allowing an instance of an OpenOrder to include the full set of the User attributes.
 This removes the burden on downstream teams of having to join these two data sets together.

-At first glance, this may look like a good approach: do the join in one place, and it’s one many teams use when they first start adopting schemas and data products.
+At first glance, this may look like a good approach: do the join in one place, and it’s an approach many teams use when first starting to adopt schemas and data products.

 The problem